About Colin Davin

 “Some of the finest interpretations I’ve heard… achingly beautiful… a thoughtful, perceptive interpretation, filled with details often missed.”

-In 2015, Colin appeared as a featured musical guest on the final season of The Late Show with David Letterman alongside the late Jessye Norman.
-He has performed across the world, including at Carnegie Hall, Alice Tully Hall, the Metropolitan Museum of Art (on historic instruments from the museum’s collection), the ELLNORA Festival at the University of Illinois, the Alhambra Palace in Granada, the Paris Conservatoire, the Fridge Fringe in Dubai, and venues throughout the United States and Canada.
+In 2015, Davin appeared as a featured musical guest on the final season of The Late Show with David Letterman in duo with the late Jessye Norman.
+He has performed across the world, including at Carnegie Hall, Alice Tully Hall, the Metropolitan Museum of Art (on historic instruments from the museum’s collection), the ELLNORA Festival, the Alhambra Palace in Granada, the Paris Conservatoire, the Fridge Fringe in Dubai, and venues throughout the United States and Canada.
 His collaborators include GRAMMY Award winning soprano Estelí Gomez and Dallas Symphony Orchestra principal harpist Emily Levin.
 He has been a regular guest artist at the Aspen Music Festival, and has four times been a guest teacher at the Afghanistan National Institute of Music in Kabul, Afghanistan.

-Colin’s solo recording, “The Infinite Fabric of Dreams” has been praised as “some of the finest interpretations I’ve heard… achingly beautiful… a thoughtful, perceptive interpretation, filled with details often missed” (American Record Guide).
+Davin’s solo recording, “The Infinite Fabric of Dreams” has been praised as “some of the finest interpretations I’ve heard… achingly beautiful… a thoughtful, perceptive interpretation, filled with details often missed” (American Record Guide) and “a first-rate disc… Davin knows the pieces deeply and delivers virtuosic and exciting performances…” (Soundboard Magazine).

 Bach: Prelude from Cello Suite No.6